carlwood/blm-resources/posts/education.md

 [The Black Curriculum](https://www.theblackcurriculum.com/) is an organisation working to make Black History mandatory in schools, and you can [email the Education Secretary](https://www.theblackcurriculum.com/action) to put pressure on the government to make this change.

 ## British Criminal Justice System
 It's plain to see that the UK Criminal Justice System (CJS) is institutionally racist, despite many believing it's "[not as bad as in the US](https://www.youtube.com/watch?v=xn6t74KJoO8)".
-In addition to personal testimony from many British people of colour, and horrifying individual cases like that of [Sarah Reed](https://www.inquest.org.uk/sarah-reed-inquest-conclusions) and [Daniel Adowole](https://www.inquest.org.uk/daniel-adewole-conclusion), the figures paint a clear picture:
+In addition to horrifying individual cases like that of [Sarah Reed](https://www.inquest.org.uk/sarah-reed-inquest-conclusions) and [Daniel Adowole](https://www.inquest.org.uk/daniel-adewole-conclusion), the figures paint a clear picture:

 - [Race and the criminal justice system statistics 2018](https://www.gov.uk/government/statistics/race-and-the-criminal-justice-system-statistics-2018)
 - [Black, Asian and Minority Ethnic disproportionality in the Criminal Justice System in England and Wales](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/639261/bame-disproportionality-in-the-cjs.pdf)